Generate ServiceNow OAuth Tokens

 -

-Replace the values of lines 4 through 8 with the OAuth tokens you prepared.
+3. Update the required values in the script with the OAuth tokens you prepared.

 -